blohmeier/postmortem_RCA_analysis_report/README.md

 # Executive Summary
 ## Leadup
-File with customer data was sent, but it did not get processed due to an issue with the AES CIS service (Jira Issue No: AESCIS-38263) at that point of time.
-Same issue was affecting EDI to CIS monitoring service that provides for automatic discovery of missed records.
+Issues affecting AES CIS service and additionally affecting EDI to CIS monitoring service that provides for automatic discovery of missed records.

 ## Fault
 Customer data was not sent from AES EDI.
 486,000 records were affected.
 The same issue affected EDI to CIS monitoring service working on the CIS side.
 So the missed records were not discovered automatically.